API Documentation

 New view of array with the same data.

 Type of the returned view, e.g., ndarray or matrix.
-Again, the default None results in type preservation.
+Again, omission of the parameter results in type preservation.

 Notes